 If using a stand mixer (see directions in printable recipe below, as steps with the yeast are different), run it with the dough hook, until a soft dough is formed, then cover and set aside until at least doubled in size.

 I do not specify a time on the dough rising because there are too many factors that will determine the length of time.
 Which yeast was used (regular or quick rise), if the yeast was fresh or old (older yeast doesn’t work as well, or sometimes not at all), and the temperature of your kitchen.
-In my kitchen, this process usually takes 1.5 to 2.5 hours.
+In my kitchen, this process usually takes 1 to 2 hours.

-Roll out the dough and cut
+Roll out the Dough and cut

 Once the dough has risen, place it on a floured surface and knead lightly.
 Divide it in half, keeping half the dough covered, so it doesn’t form a skin.